Ultrastable jammed sphere packings with a wide range of particle dispersities: Discussion and Conclusions

-We showed that the packing-efficiency/mechanical stability gains obtained by employing SWAP and TDOF moves increase monotonically with $\Delta$.
+We showed that the packing-efficiency/mechanical stability gains obtained by employing SWAP and TDOF moves increase \otherchanges{almost} monotonically with $\Delta$.
 This result was surprising because the utility of standard SWAP for equilibrating deeply supercooled liquids decreases for $\Delta \gtrsim 0.25$ \cite{ninarello17}; we believe that it holds because our algorithm still yields $\gg 1$ successful swaps per particle over the course of the particle-growth process.
-As summarized in Section \ref{sec:results}, packing-efficiency/mechanical stability gains tend to increase rapidly over the range $0 < \Delta \lesssim 0.1$, then more slowly over the range $0.1 < \Delta \lesssim 0.25$, then linearly over the range $0.25 < \Delta \lesssim 0.45$, then more-rapidly for even larger $\Delta$ as the effects of including TDOF moves at the end of the process grow stronger.
+As summarized in Section \ref{sec:results}, packing-efficiency/mechanical stability gains tend to increase rapidly over the range $0 < \Delta \lesssim 0.1$, then slowly over the range $0.1 < \Delta \lesssim 0.25$, then linearly over the range $0.25 < \Delta \lesssim 0.45$, then more-rapidly for \otherchanges{$\Delta \gtrsim 0.45$} as the effects of including TDOF moves at the end of the process grow stronger.

 Including the latter moves offers several advantages over algorithms that only employ SWAP.
-For example, they allow one to achieve both higher $\phi_{\rm J}$ \textit{and} lower $f_{\rm ratt}$ \cite{hagh22,bolton24}, whereas standard algorithms yield increasing $f_{\rm ratt}(\phi_{\rm J})$ \cite{ozawa17,monti22,monti23}.
-This combination allows one to produce packings that are unusually mechanically/vibrationally stable at $T = 0$, and have ideal-glass-like properties at finite $T$ \cite{bolton24}.
-We have shown that they can \textit{double} the packings' bulk moduli for $\Delta \gtrsim 0.45$, and attributed these large gains to the fact that TDOF moves allow small rattlers that are \textit{not} initially part of the packings' mechanically-rigid backbones to continue growing until until they, too, jam.
-Even-more-dramatic stability gains are expected for the packings' shear moduli $G(\Delta)$ because suppression of nonaffine deformation increases $G$ much more than it increases $K$ \cite{ohern03}.
+For example, they allow one to achieve both higher $\phi_{\rm J}$ \textit{and} lower $f_{\rm ratt}$ \otherchanges{for $\Delta \gtrsim 0.25$ \cite{hagh22,bolton24,kim24}}, whereas standard algorithms yield increasing $f_{\rm ratt}(\phi_{\rm J})$ \cite{ozawa17,monti22,monti23}.
+This combination \otherchanges{has been shown} to produce packings that are unusually mechanically/vibrationally stable at $T = 0$, and have ideal-glass-like properties at finite $T$ \cite{bolton24}.
+We have shown that \otherchanges{it} can \changedforRtwo{nearly} \textit{double} the packings' bulk moduli for $\Delta \gtrsim 0.45$, and attributed these large gains to the fact that TDOF moves allow small rattlers that are \textit{not} initially part of the packings' mechanically-rigid backbones to continue growing \otherchanges{until} they, too, jam.
+Even-more-dramatic stability gains are expected for the packings' shear moduli $G(\Delta)$ because \changedforRone{the} suppression of nonaffine deformation \changedforRone{associated with the increased $Z_{\rm J}$ should} increase $G$ much more than it increases $K$ \changedforRone{\cite{ohern03,zaccone11}}.